BrainDynamicsUSYD/SpikeNet/README.md

 Also the full documentation is available [here](https://github.com/BrainDynamicsUSYD/SpikeNet/blob/master/documentation/SpikeNet_Documentation.pdf).

+Guozhang Chen has a [video](https://www.youtube.com/watch?v=cGTxJyx3A_0) to introduce SpikeNet but unfortunately, it missed the first 15 min.

 # Reproduce published papers
 To reproduce the dynamics reported in Gu et al, 2019, please submit the PBS script ./shell_scripts/YG_all_in_one.sh.